minininja/raft-groovy-grpc/README.md

 # raft-groovy-grpc

-An experimentt implementing the RAFT algorithm in groovy (sort of) over grpc.
+An experiment implementing the RAFT algorithm in groovy (sort of) over grpc.